Exploring the Benefits of Mind Body Practice

 To learn more, visit the following pages:

-Research examining psychological and physiological benefits of Qigong and Tai Chi is growing rapidly.
+A Comprehensive Review of Health Benefits of Qigong and Tai Chi | Research examining psychological and physiological benefits of Qigong and Tai Chi is growing rapidly.
 The many practices described as Qigong or Tai Chi have similar theoretical roots, proposed mechanisms of action and expected benefits.
 Research trials and reviews, however, treat them as separate targets of examination.
-This review examines the evidence for achieving outcomes from randomized controlled trials (RCTs) of both.
+This review examines the evidence for achieving outcomes from randomized controlled trials (RCTs) of both. |

-Randomized Control Trials Testing the Benefits of Qigong and Tai Chi Table of Citations for Randomized Control Trials (RCT) for Qigong and Tai Chi Health Benefits
+Randomized Control Trials Testing the Benefits of Qigong and Tai Chi | Table of Citations for Randomized Control Trials (RCT) for Qigong and Tai Chi Health Benefits |

-The NIH office for Complementary and Integrative Medicine — NCCAM — has declared Qigong and Tai Chi as Mind-Body Medicine.
+Complementary and Alternative Medicine (CAM) Research Position of the Institute of Integral Qigong and Tai Chi | The NIH office for Complementary and Integrative Medicine — NCCAM — has declared Qigong and Tai Chi as Mind-Body Medicine. |

-This collaboration led to the National Expert Meeting on Qigong and Tai Chi.
+This collaboration led to the National Expert Meeting on Qigong and Tai Chi. |

-Graduates of the IIQTC Teacher Training are participating in research on the effect of the practice of Qigong and Tai Chi on stress.
+IIQTC Current Research Project | Graduates of the IIQTC Teacher Training are participating in research on the effect of the practice of Qigong and Tai Chi on stress. |

-Qigong research and Tai Chi research are typically viewed as separate.
+Qigong and Tai Chi: Traditional Chinese Health Promotion Practices in the Prevention and Treatment of Chronic Disease | Qigong research and Tai Chi research are typically viewed as separate.
 This seminal article demonstrates that the two bodies of research should be combined into one body of greater magnitude and significance.
-Download PDF.
+Download PDF. |

-Incredible research has now proven that Qigong and Tai Chi have powerful effects on gene expression, including the retardation of cell death.
+Amazing 21st Century Breakthrough | Incredible research has now proven that Qigong and Tai Chi have powerful effects on gene expression, including the retardation of cell death. |

-Table of Citations for Comprehensive Review of Randomized Control Trials (RCT) for Qigong and Tai Chi
+Table of Qigong and Tai Chi Literature Reviews Since 1992 | Table of Citations for Comprehensive Review of Randomized Control Trials (RCT) for Qigong and Tai Chi |